 This page summarises the support, services, and software available for our students who are blind, visually impaired, dyslexic, have difficulty with reading, or who want to make use of accessible options.

-- Texthelp Read and Write (screen reading and other tools) is available on all open access computers.
+- Texthelp Read and Write - screen reading and other tools

-- Inspiration 9 - mind mapping software for better organisation of your thoughts, also available on all PCs.
+- Inspiration 9 - mind mapping software for better organisation of your thoughts

-The Skills team offers training and support; please contact ITskills@chi.ac.uk for more information.
+The Assistive Technology team offer training and support on the software listed above.
+Please contact ITskills@chi.ac.uk for more information.